THANK YOU, RAY BRADBURY!

 chroniclesoriginalcover.jpg

-For anyone who read it at an impressionable age, the title brings back moments.
+For anyone who read it at an impressionable age, the title brings back precious moments.
 Late nights under the covers with a flashlight.
 Long hours in school with the tattered paperback hidden behind a history text.
 Pages that seemed to turn at will.
 Bradbury had channeled wonder into stories that would haunt us.

 In “There Will Come Soft Rains,” he envisioned today’s “smart houses” with automatic appliances making breakfast and greeting the day.
 But this house keeps working even after “the bomb” etches human silhouettes onto a wall.
-In “The Veldt” he foresaw virtual reality in a child’s room turned into a jungle with lions that seem eerily real.
+In “The Veldt” he foresaw virtual reality in a child’s bedroom turned into a jungle with lions that seem eerily real.
 And in his second novel, he dreamed a world that is too much with us now.

 451original.jpg